When talking about sleep, you will often come across tryptophan, serotonin and melatonin.

 Muriel Spark, A Far Cry from Kensington.

-for ways to relax and simple meditation, see http://thoughtforfood-aw.blogspot.co.uk and, in the drop-down archive section on the right, click on July 2014.
+for ways to relax and simple meditation, see the Thought for July 2014, in the dropdown menu on the right hand side of this page.

 This recipe is also said to help for rheumatism/arthritis.
 And using local honey might help with allergies – I’ve heard that having 1 tsp of local honey for a year gets rid of hayfever.
 As I don’t have that I can’t vouch for it: and noone I know has had the patience or interest to try it!